All Posts Don’t Let Your Law Firm Blog Live in the Basement: Why Subdomains Sink SEO

 When your blog lives on a subdomain, it’s harder to track how people move through your site.
 Instead of seeing one smooth path from blog post to contact form, your data can get choppy or disconnected.
 That’s because platforms like Google Analytics often treat subdomains as separate websites.
 To fix this, you usually need special setup or extra tools just to see the full picture.
 If you’re not tracking things clearly, it’s tough to know what content is working—or where you’re losing potential clients.
 Keeping your blog on the main domain helps everything stay connected and easier to measure.

-What to Do If Your Blog is Already on a Subdomain
+What to Do If Your Law Firm Blog is Already on a Subdomain

 If your blog is currently hosted on a subdomain, don’t panic—it’s fixable!
 And the sooner you address it, the better.
 Here is how you can migrate your blog to your primary domain without losing SEO value.